-Do you want to buy a business or commercial property but you have no proof of income?
+Are you self employed and do you deduct all business expenses?
+Do you want to buy a commercial property but you have no proof of income?
 Have you been turned down by conventional lenders?
 Texas stated income loans offer to lend people money with no proof of income, no income tax returns and no paycheck stubs.
-If you want to get a business loan without going through the hassles and red tape of a traditional lender, you can apply for a stated income loan.
+If you want to get a commercial loan without going through the hassles and red tape of a traditional lender, you can apply for a stated income loan with us.

-Under most FHA and VA loans, there are guidelines which include verification of a borrower’s income.
-To qualify for a traditional loan, people will need to go through income verification and provide the lender with paystubs, W-2s, and copies of tax returns.
+Most commercial lenders have are guidelines which include verification of a borrower’s income.
+To qualify for a traditional loan, people will need to go through income verification and provide the lender with pay stubs, W-2s, and copies of tax returns.

-When you go through the process of applying for a stated income loan, it’s different because it doesn’t require a borrower to prove income through documentation.
-People who earn income through commissions or self-employment may benefit from applying with an alternative lending program.
+When you go through the process of applying for a stated income loan with us it’s different because we don’t require a borrower to prove income through documentation.
+People who earn income through commissions or are self-employed may benefit from applying for our stated income loans.

 Stated Income Small Commercial Loan or Different Types of Loans in Texas

 The first kind of loan a person could apply for is a Stated Income Verified Asset or SIVA loan.
 This type of loan means a person must verify their assets through a bank statement or via other documentation.

 The second type of loan available to a person is a Stated Income Stated Asset or SISA loan.
 SISA loans usually fall under the Alt-A category and it may have a higher interest rate than traditional lenders.
 Those who are self-employed often use a SISA loan, because their income tax returns don’t show the actual cash flow available to pay a loan.
 Some lenders require an applicant to sign a letter which gives permission to the lender to receive a copy of the person’s tax returns from the IRS, in cases of default.